peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 # Requirements

-In this section are listed the general requirements that must be satisfied when the Status Attestation are implemented.
+The general requirements that MUST be met while implementing the Status Attestation are listed in this section.
 The Status Attestation:

 - MUST be presented in conjunction with the Digital Credential.
 The Status Attestation MUST be timestamped with its issuance datetime,